bartpleiter/FPGC5/Documentation/docs/progress.md

 # Progress
-Here I keep a list of my latest progress and a TODO list
+Here I keep a list of my latest progress and a TODO list (outdated, do not feel to update anymore)

 ## Big Progress log (truncated to latest progress, last entry at the bottom of the list)
 - Reimplemented SPI module.
 Now uses 6.25MHz SPI clock (verified stable for CH376)